therearedoors/tdd-todolist/README.md

 ```

 ### Instructions
+1. Implement the below requirements by following a test-driven development process.
+2. Start by reviewing the requirements below and from these defining your domain model.
+You don't need to implement it in code at this point - just think through what objects you might need, what methods and properties they might have, and write that down.
-1. Follow a test-driven development process.
-Start with creating a domain model, then write a test, and pass it by writing source code.
-Repeat until you've finished.
+3. For each requirement below, write a single test and pass it by writing source code.
+Repeat until you have implemented all requirements.
+4. As you implement the requirements you may find your initial assumptions about your domain model change.
+This is completely fine and part of the TDD proccess.

+The `src/TodoList.js` files contains an empty class definition you can use as a starting point.
+An initial spec file is provided in `spec/TodoList.spec.js`.
+You should add your tests to this file.

 ### Requirements